storeman/spreadsheet-reader/README.md

 from http://code.google.com/p/php-excel-reader/ which, sadly, has memory issues with bigger spreadsheets, as it reads the data all at once and keeps it all in memory.

+### Updates from Nuovo's reader
+* No global pollution
+* Added namespaces
+* Returns DateTime object for datetime cells (no csv, because it's simple text), this is a modification for XLS.
+For XLSX and ODS, DateTiem returning is on by default
+* excel_reader2.php is refactored for clean global scope.
+Scope of methods and variables is not checked.
+Removed some PHP4 functions

 ### Requirements:
 *  PHP 5.3.0 or newer
 *  PHP must have Zip file support (see http://php.net/manual/en/zip.installation.php)